latest nhpb_banner 1__compressed2

 The vulnerable, including low income seniors, immigrants, Spanish speakers, teenage parents, and others can get help from a church.
 Whether it is spiritual guidance, counseling, or a few dollars to pay a bill, support is provided.
 Many churches also offer vouchers to pay for gasoline or groceries, among other needs.
 Find help from Broward County churches.

 • Help with food, including Meals on Wheels for the homebound.
+There is also a free pet food pantry for people in Broward County.

 • Grant money for rent and housing assistance.